sunidk/sunil-portfolio/README.md

 - Project showcase section
 - About and skills sections
 - Contact form or contact information
-- Easy navigation with React Router (if used)
+- Easy navigation with React Router
 - Deployed and production-ready

 ## Getting Started